smba/chordcreator/README.md

 # chordcreator
-Visualize chords on a SVG keyboard, try it out [here](https://smba.github.io/chordcreator/) - hacked together with @Temophor.
+Visualize chords on a SVG keyboard, try it out [here](https://smba.github.io/chordcreator/) - hacky but useful.